ahmedcodein/tictactoe/README.md

 #### 2.4.1.
 Wireframes

 This section is designed to provide a high-level overview about the early design thinking of the Game website.
-The main purpose of these wireframes is to aid the design of the HTML website Without delving into what style or how the JavaScript interacts with the HTML.
+The main purpose of these wireframes is to aid the design of the HTML website without delving into what style or how the JavaScript interacts with the HTML.
 The main expected outputs of these wireframes are:

 - What is the preliminary layout of the website?
 - What is the preliminary structure of the HTML page?